 Check out this video to see the activity heart rate levels in action!

 This fun physical activity dice game is an excellent way to get out of your normal routine and spice up your physical fitness game!
-Print out 2 of the die template below, write physical activities on one of them, and numbers on the other one!
+Create your own die or use dice you have; write physical activities on one of them, and numbers on the other one!
 Watch the video for more instructions & an alternate way to play if you cannot print out or make your dice.

 Healthy Living Projects